Glossary

 Are decision rights the same as job titles?
 No. A title suggests a role.
 Decision rights define actual authority.
 Many companies confuse the two.

 How should founders clarify decision rights?
-Start with the decisions that keep returning to the room.
+Start with the decisions that keep returning to the team.
 Name who decides, what input is required, what threshold changes the owner, and how closure is communicated.